volkantunali/SimCMR/README.md

 ## Executable
 In **executables** directory, I share all executables that I have used to generate LFR benchmarks and some implementations of other community detection algorithms I have compared SimCMR in my research.

-## How to cite?
+## How to cite
-If you find any material useful, please cite my research as below:
+If you find any material here useful, please cite my research as below:

 V. Tunali, "Large-Scale Network Community Detection using Similarity-Guided Merge and Refinement", IEEE Access, vol. 9, 2021, doi: 10.1109/ACCESS.2021.3083971